Periodic Hangs

 Detection

-The detector for Periodic Hangs runs when:
+The detector for Periodic Hangs with plain loops runs when:

 • the run summary is inside a loop, and